towolf/towolf.github.com/docs/PsychTests/LosslessMovieWritingTest.markdown

 does not actually verify integrity of the alpha channel.

 'bpc' Bitdepth for color encoding: 8 is the default, which should work.
-16 is the other allowed option for 16 bpc testing.
+\16 is the other allowed option for 16 bpc testing.
 Most codecs can't encode 16 bpc though and will reduce precision to <= 8 bpc.
 Check the code of this script to see how a Psychtoolbox proprietary 16 bpc encoding can be used to handle lossless 16 bpc, and how this can be decoded.
-Only Psychtoolbox can handle movies in this proprietary encoding, no other 3rd party tools\!
+Only Psychtoolbox can handle movies in this proprietary encoding, no other 3rd party tools!
 Other constraints for 16 bpc mode: 1 layer grayscale images must have a height for which height \* 2/3 is an integral value.
 3 layer RGB images must not be wider than 2048 pixels for use with most codecs.

-This test script will write the - potentially huge - temporary test file into the current working directory and leave it there after the test\!
+This test script will write the - potentially huge - temporary test file into the current working directory and leave it there after the test!

 Requires a GPU which can handle at least 4096 x 4096 pixel textures, otherwise test failure will occur.
 The GPU must also support floating